-From the visual interpretation of the above maps, its clear that areas covered by green vegetation contains the lowest temperature and built-up and bare land having the highest temperature.
+From the visual interpretation of the above maps, it's clear that an area covered by green vegetation contains the lowest temperature and built-up and bare land having the highest temperature.
 To show a spatial distribution of the surface radiant temperature, LST map was classified as shown above into 7 classes based on a classification scheme using the standard deviation.
-The averaged LST in the classes was regarded as LST in Nairobi hence depicting spatial distribution positive correlation between Built-up and bare grounds.
-A cross comparison between the LST and LULC map indicated a minimum of about 20° in water bodies and a maximum of $34^{\circ}-36^{\circ}$ in bare grounds and built-up areas.
-Areas of moderate vegetation had moderate temperatures.
-The temporal distribution can be explained using the figure 4 below.
+The averaged LST in the classes was regarded as LST in Nairobi hence depicting spatial distribution temporal distribution can be explained using the figure 4 below.
 Generally the figure indicates a general and steady increase in LST for bare grounds and built-up.
 Vegetated areas have a negative correlation hence having very low temperatures.
 Areas occupied by water too had low temperatures.